shkim04/shkim04.github.io/blog/12/how-to-create-a-custom-dropdown-react-component.en.md

 ---
 title: How To Create A Custom Dropdown React Component
 date: "2023-02-23T00:00:00.000Z"
-description: "Dropdown is an UI element that is used in most of websites. ㅑnstead of using a library, I built a custom dropdown component.
+description: "Dropdown is an UI element that is used in most of websites.
+Instead of using a library, I built a custom dropdown component.
 Here is how."
 tag:
     - ReactJS
 ---